-The first time I found a recipe that included beets as an ingredient, I realized I had no idea how to prepare them.
-So I turned to the all mighty Google and figured out how to take care of business.
+The first time I found a recipe that included beets as an ingredient, I realized that I had no idea how to prepare them.
+Thankfully Google provides the answer to virtually every question I have so eventually I was able to figure things out. ;)

 Next, I dry them with a paper towel and place them on a cookie sheet lined with tin foil.
 Then I drizzle (fo’ shizzle) olive oil on to them and rub them in the oil to make sure they are completely coated.

 Then I pop them in the oven and cook for about an hour.
 The larger the beets are, the longer they need to cook, so I usually use a 45 to 60 minute window depending on their size.

-I then take them out of the foil and rub the skins off while holding them over the sink.
+After that, I take them out of the foil and rub the skins off while holding them over the sink.

 After I slice and dice them, I place them in a bowl with a little bit of salt & pepper and olive oil and microwave them for about a minute.
 Then they are ready to go as a yummy side!

 No Bull Burgers are full of whole ingredients, easy to prepare, and taste amazing.
 And most importantly, the texture is perfect.
 To make them I heat them on the stove top in a tablespoon of olive oil and top with a slice of cheese (I used colby jack here).

 I like to serve them along side sauteed rainbow chard and a mixture of baby carrots with sliced grape tomatoes.

 BAM!
 A satisfying meal filled with vitamins, minerals, and healthy fats!